pyro-ppl/pyroed/README.md

 ### 3. Iteratively create new designs

-At each step of our optimization loop, we'll query Pyroed for a new design
+At each step of our optimization loop, we'll query Pyroed for a new design.
+Pyroed choose the design to balance exploitation (finding sequences with high response) and exploration.
 ```python
 design = pyroed.get_next_design(
     SCHEMA, CONSTRAINTS, FEATURE_BLOCKS, GIBBS_BLOCKS, experiment, design_size=3